Silas Blissett

 Silas' storylines have mostly focused on his various murders.
 From his onscreen murders and his scrap book, Silas has seventeen confirmed victims on the show, and is believed to have killed up to 100 women.
 Silas murders India Longford (Beth Kingston) after using another identity on an internet dating website and arranging to meet her.
 Silas plans to murder India's sister Texas Longford (Bianca Hendrickse-Spendlove), but refrains.
 Silas begins targeting Lynsey Nolan (Karen Hassan).
 Silas then murders a woman named Jenny (Daisy Turner) after they arrange to meet on a social networking site.
 Silas also murders Rae Wilson (Alice Barlow) and frames Brendan Brady (Emmett J. Scanlan) for the crime.
-Silas kidnaps Riley's pregnant fiancé, Mercedes McQueen (Jennifer Metcalfe), who confesses that she had an affair with Riley's father Carl Costello (Paul Opacic), and holds her captive.
+Silas kidnaps Riley's pregnant fiancée, Mercedes McQueen (Jennifer Metcalfe), who confesses that she had an affair with Riley's father Carl Costello (Paul Opacic), and Silas holds her captive.
 He accidentally murders Heidi after mistaking her for Lynsey, before being arrested for his crimes.
 Silas left Hollyoaks on 4 November 2011, but returned for a guest stint on 19 July 2012, in an attempt to murder Texas again, but once again, refrains.

 The character made an unannounced return in 2016 as part of the show's new serial killer story.
 In his return, Silas works with murderous doctor Lindsey Roscoe (Sophie Austin) before killing her.
 Rawle reprised the role again in October 2020 for Hollyoaks' 25th anniversary, departing again in episodes originally broadcast in January 2021.
 The character and Rawle's portrayal has been well-received by viewers, critics and his co-stars alike, with Silas being considered as one of the soap’s most popular and infamous villains.
 Rawle won "Best Villain" at the 2012 All About Soap Bubble Awards.